EmmanuelDemey/angular2-migration-sample/README.md

 In Angular2, everything is component, even the main element of the application.
 We can start using the same pattern in AngularJS 1.
 We just need to create a new component, let's say `app`, with a specific controller similar to the previous `BrasserieCtrl` controller.

+## Declare services with the `service` method (step4)

+One other small tip, when creating services, we should :
+- first we always the same method : service/factory in order to have the syntax everywhere
+- Prefer the use of `service`, because we will manipulate directly the service object by adding properties/methods to the `this` object like in Angular 2

-## Right now our AngularJS 1 application is ready for the migration. (step4)
+## Right now our AngularJS 1 application is ready for the migration. (step5)

 We will describe in this part we can convert all our AngularJS 1 components into Angular 2.